SkeyCalc 2.0.1

 Installing SkeyCalc is simple.

-1. If you have not yet opened the SkeyCalc archive, double click on the file you downloaded called SkeyCalc-2.0.1.dmg.gz, and then double-click on the SkeyCalc-2.0.1.dmg file (your web browser may already have done one of these steps.)
+1. If you have not yet opened the SkeyCalc archive, double click on the file you downloaded called SkeyCalc-3.0.dmg (your web browser may already have done this step.)

-2. You should see a new disk image on your desktop called SkeyCalc-2.0.1.
+2. You should see a new disk image on your desktop called SkeyCalc-3.0.
 Open this disk image.

 4. Log out.
 (You must log out and log back in order to be able to run SkeyCalc as a service.)